localstack/docs/content/en/aws/iam/index.md

   Identity and Access Management (IAM)
 ---

 By default, LocalStack uses not enforce security policies for client requests.
-The IAM security enforcement feature can be used to test your security policies and create a more realistic environment that more closely resembles real AWS.
+In LocalStack Pro, the IAM security enforcement feature can be used to test your security policies and create a more realistic environment that more closely resembles real AWS.

 {{< alert >}}**Note**: